 How do I find research opportunities?

 If you are looking to simply volunteer in a laboratory or receive course credit (e.g., BIOL 4960) for research, the first step is to make a list of faculty members that are currently doing work you may be interested in.
 Review departmental webpages or use head to the Integrated Life Sciences page to narrow your search.
-The UGA Center for Undergraduate Research Opportunities (CURO) also provides resources and tips for finding research opportunities.
-They also offer a limited number of research fellowships each year.
+The UGA Center for Undergraduate Research Opportunities (CURO) provides resources and tips for finding research opportunities.
+They also offer a limited number of research fellowships and assistantships each year.

 Once you have found a lab you are interested in, reach out to the faculty member.
 E-mail is usually the best way to do this.
 In your email, express your specific reasons for wanting to join the lab (i.e., what about the research interests you) and provide some details about yourself and your future goals.